The Extrinsic Primitive Torsion Problem: Introduction

 \section{Introduction}

-Let $G$ be a group such that the smallest cardinality of a generating set of $G$ is $r$.
-Recall that $g \in G$ is \emph{primitive} if it is part of a generating set of $G$ with $r$ elements.
-Denote the rank $k$ free group by $F_k$.
-In this article, we tackle the following variants of the Burnside Problem:
+Let $G$ be a group and $r$ be a cardinality.
+We say that $g \in G$ is $r$-\emph{primitive} if it is part of a generating set of $G$ with $r$ elements.
+The \emph{rank} of a group $G$ is the cardinality of a generating set of minimal size, and an element of $G$ is called \emph{primitive} if it is $r$-primitive with $r$ equal to the rank of $G$.
+Denote the rank $r$ free group by $F_r$.
+This paper concerns the following collection of questions.